jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A “quidnunc” is a person who is eager to know the latest news and gossip.
+⚡<!-- FUNFACT --> Fun fact: If you were to take a taxicab from New York City to Los Angeles, it would cost you ,325.

 </div>